mobilecoinofficial/full-service/DATABASE.md

 ### Setting and changing the password
 In order to enable encryption, set the password for the database with the environment variable `MC_PASSWORD`.
 In order to re-encrypt the database with a new password, also set the environment variable `MC_CHANGE_PASSWORD`.

+To manually set an environment variable without writing it to the shell history, you can do the following:

+    $ set +o history
+    $ export MC_PASSWORD='<your password here>'
+    $ set -o history

 ### Encrypting an unencrypted database
 When migrating an existing plain-text wallet database to the encrypted format, there is a manual process using the SQLCipher command line tool.
 The following commands open the unencrypted database in `sqlcipher`, export an encrypted copy of the database, then replace the original database with the encrypted copy.